fossix/fossix.github.io/content/posts/2013-07-20-the-life-of-a-process.md

 ---
 layout: post
 title: The life of a Process
-excerpt: "This is a series trying to explain the Life of a process in a Linux system.
+summary: "This is a series trying to explain the Life of a process in a Linux system.
 Will try to cover most of the aspects from the user space to the kernel space."
 categories: articles
 tags: [process, linux]
 comments: true